SWI-Prolog/swipl-devel/man/textdebugger.md

 Imperative languages like C++, Python or Javascript execute mostly linear code with some branching and subroutine calls.
 Their debuggers support stepping through the code and pausing on each line, or running the program until it hits a breakpoint and pauses.
 When paused, the user can inspect the current program state or give the debugger commands.

 Prolog has a logical execution model that involves attempting to prove logical predicates and needs a different debugging approach.
-SWI-Prolog uses the traditional Prolog "Byrd Box Model" or "4 Port Model"  debugging approach described by [Byrd, 1980](https://www.swi-prolog.org/pldoc/man?section=bibliography#Byrd%3A80),  [Clocksin & Melish, 1987](https://eu.swi-prolog.org/pldoc/man?section=bibliography#Clocksin%3A87) with a couple of extensions to implement its command line debugger.
+SWI-Prolog uses the traditional Prolog "Byrd Box Model" or "4 Port Model" debugging approach described by [@byrd:80;@Clocksin:87] with a couple of extensions to implement its command line debugger.
 There are two other debuggers available that build on this infrastructure: a [graphical debugger](https://www.swi-prolog.org/gtrace.html) and remote debugging in the web interface provided by [SWISH](https://swish.swi-prolog.org/).

 Reference information to all predicates available for manipulating the debugger is in [the debugger section](#debugger).

 ## The Byrd Box Model And Ports {#byrd-box-model}
 Standard Prolog debugging tools are built around the so-called "Byrd Box Model" or "4 Port Model" which models each predicate in a Prolog program as a state machine ("box") that transitions through  states ("ports") as a program is evaluated.
 The developer can ask the engine to pause for program inspection when it reaches specific ports or predicates.

 As we go through this overview, remember that a "port" is just another word for a "state" in the  state machine that each predicate transitions through during evaluation.
 The state machine is called a "box" because it is drawn like this:
 ~~~